LCAD-UFES/dgfann_lcad/README.md

     # the plots will be placed in 'results_plots'
     # the neural outputs will be placed in 'results_ann'
 ```

+For running the genetic algorithm in a cluster:

 ## How to run your NNs and see the results